As parents we’ve all been there before – you know your baby is tired, but however much you try, your little bundle just won’t settle.

-But babies can be extremely sensitive, and being overstimulated can really influence a baby’s ability to fall asleep and stay asleep once down.
+But babies can be extremely sensitive, and being overstimulated can really influence a baby’s ability to fall asleep and stay settled once down.

-This can be a nasty cycle, because the more tired your baby is, the less they may sleep, which will make them more tired and so on.
+This can be a nasty cycle, because the more tired your baby is, the less they may rest, which will make them more tired and so on.

-The opposite – understimulation – can also be the reason why a newborn baby or toddler is fighting sleep.
+The opposite – under stimulation – can also be the reason why a newborn baby or toddler is resisting sleep.

-As an adult, a certain level of stimulation and movement is needed for both body and mind to be “tired enough” to sleep, and a baby is no different.
+As an adult, a certain level of stimulation and movement is needed for both body and mind to be “tired enough” to settle, and a baby is no different.

-It can be a balancing act, but a baby that is either understimulated or overstimulated may begin resisting sleep for these reasons.
+It can be a balancing act, but a baby that is either understimulated or overstimulated may begin resisting going down for these reasons.